jobbrIO/demo/README.md

 Source code: [JobbrIO/jobbr-server-ravendb](https://github.com/jobbrIO/jobbr-storage-ravendb)

 ## Artefacts
 Artefacts are files which jobs write to their working directory during execution.
 These files are collected when the job finished and persisted by the jobbr server.
-Like the JobStorageProvider if you don't configure an ArtefactStorageProvider, these artefacts are only persisted to memory and lost after restart.
+Like the `JobStorageProvider` if you don't configure an `IArtefactStorageProvider`, these artefacts are only persisted to memory and lost after restart.
 To persist them choose one of the following artefact storage providers:

 - [JobbrIO/jobbr-artefactstorage-filesystem](https://github.com/jobbrIO/jobbr-artefactstorage-filesystem)
 - [JobbrIO/jobbr-artefactstorage-ravenfs](https://github.com/jobbrIO/jobbr-artefactstorage-ravenfs)